ShivamJDS/attrition-predictor/README.md

 * A complete end-to-end implementation of a Classical Machine Learning pipeline for HR dataset.

-## 📁 Files in this Repository
+## 📁 Files and Folders in this Repository

 - `taoiq.ipynb` - Main Jupyter Notebook (runs end-to-end on Google Colab).
 - `requirements.txt` - List of required Python packages.
+- `models` - Folder containing model files
     - `model.pkl` - Pickled Voting Classifier model.
     - `scaler.pkl` - StandardScaler object used for feature scaling.
     - `model_columns.pkl` - List of columns/features used for training the model.
 - `model_testing.png` - Screenshot of the model testing output.
+- `model_testing.png` - Screenshot of the streamlit deployment.

 ## 📌 Features